emrgnt-cmplxty/fermi/docs/0.old/faq/developer-faq.md

 We have handled the potential damages to the network on the protocol level.
 For example, we have a lot of limiters that constrain how much data you can pass into a function call or how much compute you can do in one function call, etc.

 That said, smart contract developers will need to be responsible for their own dApps, as there is no stage gate or approval process.
 All vulnerability can only damage the smart contract itself.
-Luckily, updating smart contracts is very smooth on Axion, so vulnerabilities can be updated/patched to an account in ways that cannot be done on other blockchains.
+Luckily, updating smart contracts is very smooth on Fermi, so vulnerabilities can be updated/patched to an account in ways that cannot be done on other blockchains.

 ### What's the best way to get an access keys' allowance for a specific contract? {#whats-the-best-way-to-get-an-access-keys-allowance-for-a-specific-contract}